Guidelines and Useful Information

 A note to sophomores: If you are majoring in COS, you may sign up for 398 as a sophomore and do an IW project.
 Normally, however, this will count simply as a course and will not satisfy your IW requirement.
 In particular, for AB students, this will just be another course for you, and will not exempt you from any of the IWs that you need to do during your junior and senior years.
 For BSE students, you will not be able to use IW done sophomore year to satisfy your one-course IW requirement for the BSE program.

 The IW seminars provide a way for students working on similar projects to have more interaction, assistance, and feedback from peer students.
 With individual advising, students working on related problems rarely interact with one another.
-They each met with their advisers separately, but don’t hear much about what other students are doing until the poster session at the end of the semester.
+They each meet with their advisors separately, and don’t hear much about what other students are doing until the poster session at the end of the semester.

 The IW seminars bring together groups of students working on related problems.
 Each student chooses and works on his/her own project, just as any other IW.
-The only difference is that meetings occur with faculty and other students in seminar-style once per week at a scheduled time, usually on a Friday or a weekday evening so as not to conflict with other classes.
+The only difference is that meetings occur with faculty and other students in seminar-style once per week at a scheduled time.
 During the meetings, the students discuss what they are doing, provide feedback to other students, and generate ideas for future work.
 The seminars provide a great forum for honing small-group presentation and discussion skills that will be essential after graduation.
-Individual meetings with the faculty adviser are also possible at another time once per week.
+Individual meetings with the faculty advisor are also possible by arrangement.

 Within these seminars, it is possible for groups of 2-3 students to work on different parts of the same large-scale project.
 As an example, a few students might work together on a system for collaborative grading of assignments in MOOCs (massive open online courses) with one student developing the user interface, another designing the algorithms for assigning problems to graders, and a third implementing a system for integrating grader responses in the back-end server.
 Every student is responsible for writing a paper and making presentations individually, but it might be possible to achieve much more with a collaborative effort than with a set of individual ones (the whole is greater than the sum of parts).
 In any case, team efforts could be more fun and engaging for the participating students.

 The titles, faculty advisors, expected meeting times, and abstracts for the IW seminars offered next semester are listed here, and detailed descriptions can be found here.
 To sign up for one of these seminars, please complete the online IW Sign-Up form before the signup deadline.
 In response to the first question, you should select "I will be in an independent work seminar next semester."
 Then, the form will ask you to enter your ranked preferences for every seminar (like you did for the writing seminars during freshman year) and provide a paragraph of text describing your interests in independent work.
 That information will be used to match you to the best seminar possible, doing everything possible to assign your top choice.
+Of course, some seminars may fill up, so delaying making your slection may limit your choices.
 You will be notified of your assignment before the next semester starts.

 Selecting a good project is usually the most important and trickiest part of the IW process.